dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    as the security from engagement.

-   As to a cordial union of interest between Holland and England, it is as unnatural to happen as between two individual rivals in the same trade.
+   As to a cordial union of interest between Holland and England, it is as unnatural to happen as between two individual rivals in the same trade:
    And if there is any step that England could take to put it at a still greater distance, it is the part she is now acting.
 She has increased the animosity of Holland on the speculative politics of interesting the Stadtholder, whose future repose depends upon uniting with the Opposition in Holland, as the present reign did with the Scotch.
-How foolish then has been the policy, how needless the expense, of engaging in a war on account of the affairs of Holland.
+How foolish then has been the policy, how needless the expence, of engaging in a war on account of the affairs of Holland.

    A cordiality between England and France is less improbable than between